- 1/4 cup canola oil

 - 2 pounds cooked shrimp, peeled and deveined

-- In a Dutch oven, saute sausage and ham in oil until lightly browned.
+- In a Dutch oven, heat oil over medium-high heat.
+Add sausage and ham; saute until lightly browned.
 Remove and keep warm.
-In the drippings, saute the celery, onion, green pepper and green onions until tender.
-Add garlic; cook 1 minute longer.
-Stir in the tomatoes, thyme, salt, pepper and cayenne; cook 5 minutes longer.
+In drippings, saute celery, onion, green pepper and green onions until tender.
+Add garlic; cook and stir 1 minute longer.
+Stir in tomatoes, thyme, salt, pepper and cayenne; cook 5 minutes longer.

-- Stir in the broth, rice, water and Worcestershire sauce.
+Stir in broth, rice, water and Worcestershire sauce.
 Bring to a boil.
-Reduce heat; cover and simmer for 20 minutes or until rice is tender.
+Reduce heat; simmer, covered, until rice is tender, about 20 minutes.
 Stir in sausage mixture and shrimp; heat through.

-- Freeze option: Prepare jambalaya as directed, stirring in sausage mixture (do not add rice or shrimp).
-Freeze cooled jambalaya in freezer containers.
-Store rice and 2 pounds of shrimp in freezer.
+Freeze option: Prepare jambalaya as directed, stirring in sausage mixture (do not add rice or shrimp).
+Freeze shrimp and cooled jambalaya in separate freezer containers.
+Store rice in an airtight container at room temperature.
 To use, partially thaw jambalaya in refrigerator overnight.
 Place jambalaya in a 6-qt. stockpot; heat through.
-Add rice and cook covered 10-12 minutes.
-Add frozen shrimp; continue cooking 5-7 minutes or until shrimp turn pink and rice is tender.
-Yield: 10-12 servings.
+Add rice; cook, covered, about 10 minutes.
+Add frozen shrimp; continue cooking until shrimp turn pink and rice is tender, 5-7 minutes.
+Yield: 12 servings.

 Light-Bodied White Wine